UltraEngine/Documentation/CPP/Scripting.md

 }
 ```

-Following these rules will allow your program to support other languages and run correctly on computers in other countries.
+Following these rules will allow your program to support other languages and run correctly on computers in other geographical regions.

 ### Debugging User-defined Classes